hugosykes/CV/README.md

 *Front and back of house*
 - Integral in maintaining very high standards (pub of the year within Fuller's)
 - Developed management and communication skills to a high level
-- Took on senior role in running the business both front and back of house
+- Took on a senior role in running the business both front and back of house
 - Duties included stock management, opening & closing procedures and cash management

 **Strabens Hall** (August \'16)